ramy1951/MySQL-DB-with-recovery1/README.md

 # SafeEx ATM management System
+The system is built to help one send money to their loved ones or to people that they are buying, with a twist, now you dont have worry about the currency you're pulling money with.
+You could simply just send the money and the seller could pull out the money however they wish.

-Built with a MySQL DB that tracks the database on each query basis to achieve the most recent restart of a database to make sure that the database is up to date to the very last second before a crash.
+Built with a MySQL engine and tracks the database on each query basis to achieve the most recent restart of a database to make sure that the database is up to date to the very last second before a crash.

 # General Milestones Guidelines: